chickenspaceprogram/rudp/README.md

 ## Building

 This project uses CMake to build, so you must have that installed.
+You'll also need a C compiler and some sort of build toolchain; Unix Makefiles work fine.

-It also has a Makefile, for convenience, so you probably should also have some version of make installed.
-To build the project for release, enter `make rel`.
+To configure the project for release, enter
-Thereafter, to rebuild the project, you can enter just `make`.
+`cmake -B build -DCMAKE_BUILD_TYPE=Release`.
+Then, to build the project, you can enter `cmake --build build.` Optionally, you can build with multiple cores;
+something like `cmake --build build -j8` builds with 8 cores, for example.

+For debug builds, a Makefile is provided for convenience.
+You should have both the clang-tidy and cppcheck tools installed, although neither are required.
+You'll also want to edit the THREADS variable inside the makefile if your machine has more or fewer than 8 threads.
+The build will work regardless but there's no sense waiting for no reason.

 There are multiple different debug targets.
 If you don't wish to link ASAN, enter `make dbg`.
-This will create a debug build that will work nicely with GDB and the like.
+This will create a debug build that will work nicely with Valgrind.
 If you do wish to link ASAN, enter `make asan`.
+This will not work nicely with Valgrind, but ASAN itself is useful too.

 To clean the build directories without reconfiguring cmake, try `make clean`.
 To `rm -rf` the build directories and force CMake to reconfigure next time, try `make wipe`.

-It's possible to build using CMake directly, the Makefile in the project's root directory is just a convenience.
-See the Makefile for the commands you'll need to run.